The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Theoretical guarantees: sample complexity analyses

-\paragraph{Comparison with state-of-the-art bounds.} Our upper bound significantly improves over the prior art $\widetilde{O} \left(\frac{S^2A(1+\ror) }{(1-\gamma)^4 \varepsilon^2}\right)$ of \citet{panaganti2021sample} by a factor of $S$, and provides the {\em first} finite-sample complexity that scales {\em linearly} with respect to $S$ for discounted infinite-horizon RMDPs, which typically exhibit more complicated statistical dependencies than the finite-horizon counterpart.
-On the other hand, \citet{yang2021towards} established a lower bound on the order of $\widetilde{O}\left(\frac{SA}{(1-\gamma)^2\sigma \varepsilon^2}\right)$ when $\sigma \gtrsim 1-\gamma$, which is always smaller than the requirement of standard MDPs, and diminishes when $\sigma$ grows.
-Consequently, \citet{yang2021towards} does not lead to the rigorous justification that RMDPs can be much harder than standard MDPs, nor the correct linear scaling of the sample size as $\sigma$ grows.
+\paragraph{Comparison with state-of-the-art bounds.} Our upper bound significantly improves over the prior art $\widetilde{O} \left(\frac{S^2A(1+\ror) }{(1-\gamma)^4 \varepsilon^2}\right)$ of \citet{panaganti2021sample} by at least a factor of $S$, and provides the {\em first} finite-sample complexity that scales {\em linearly} with respect to $S$ for discounted infinite-horizon RMDPs, which typically exhibit more complicated statistical dependencies than the finite-horizon counterpart.
+On the other hand, \citet{yang2021towards} established a lower bound on the order of $\widetilde{\Omega}\left(\frac{SA}{(1-\gamma)^2\sigma \varepsilon^2}\right)$ when $\sigma \gtrsim 1-\gamma$, which is always smaller than the requirement of standard MDPs, and diminishes when $\sigma$ grows.
+Consequently, the gap between the upper and lower bounds in \citet{yang2021towards} makes it challenging to justify whether robust MDPs (RMDPs) are harder than standard MDPs under $\chi^2$ divergence, as well as to determine the linear scaling of sample size with respect to $\sigma$ as $\sigma$ grows.
+This work not only improves both the upper and lower bounds but also provides nearly matching results to rigorously demonstrate that, under $\chi^2$ divergence, RMDPs are harder than standard MDPs across the entire range of uncertainty levels $\varepsilon$, Furthermore, when $\sigma \gtrsim 1$, the matched lower and upper bound establishes that the sample size requirement scales linearly with $\sigma$ as $\sigma$ grows.
+We note that this phenomenon is consistent with prior results on other distributionally robust optimization problems~\citep{duchi2021learning}, which also establish a lower bound with linear dependence on $\sigma$.